 Many women visit their consultation with photographs of celebrities (Kylie Jenner is a popular one!) and expect to be able to achieve a specific size or shape.
 The truth is, the shape — and size — you can achieve will very much depend on your natural lips size and shape.
 It isn’t possible to transform your appearance with fillers, but you can enhance it.
 While you may be tempted to “go big or go home”, we encourage you to take your time because you can always do more filler on the next visit if you want your lips bigger.

-If you have any questions about our lip enhancement treatment, feel free to get in touch and set up your free no-obligation consultation.
+If you have any questions about our lip filler in London treatment, feel free to get in touch and set up your free no-obligation consultation.
 We’re always happy to answer any questions or queries you might have.